razor-network/docs/docs/Tutorial/Matic.md

 This will create a new directory `king` with a blank vue project.

-You will need `web3.js` in order to interact with the Matic blockchain. install it typing
+You will need `web3.js` in order to interact with the Matic network. install it typing

 `npm i --save web3`